Local Travel Experts

 Day 3

 Start into the day with another great breakfast.
-Today you will go on day-trip to Girona and Figueres in northern Catalonia.
+Today you will go on a trip to Girona and Figueres in northern Catalonia.

-It will be a one hour drive from Barcelona to the historic city of Girona.
-Founded by the Romans, it was a melting pot of cultures for centuries.
+It will be a one-hour drive from Barcelona to the historic city of Girona.
+Founded by the Romans, Girona was a melting pot of cultures for centuries.
 Along winding medieval streets our guide will take you up the hill from the riverbank to the cathedral.
-On the way down we will pass through the narrow lanes of the Jewish quarter, walk along the Roman wall that surrounds the old town and discover the Arab baths.
+On the way down we will pass through the narrow lanes of the Jewish quarter, walk along the Roman wall that surrounds the old town, and discover the Arab baths.

 “Figueres is a charming town in northern Catalonia, with a rich cultural heritage and a vibrant arts scene that attracts visitors from all over the world.”